MIGHTYminnow/auto-menu-from-pages/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fix: some pages not being added to menu (issue of more than one page pointing to the same menu item).

 = 1.3.0 =
 * Add support for installs with prefixed databases (solves issue of pages missing from menu).